emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 ##### IResourceView
-The `IResourceView` class is the interface class that developers will subclass for their specialized views for Resources.
-Because most of the functionality of rendering, editing and updating Resources is handled in the concrete classes ResourceView and View, the developer need only implement the methods in the interface.
+The `IResourceView` class is the interface class that developers will subclass for their specialized views for `Resources`.
+Because most of the functionality of rendering, editing and updating `Resources` is handled in the concrete classes `ResourceView` and View, the developer need only implement the methods in the interface.
 For an example, see `HostResourceView`, which extends `IResourceView`.

 ```